Rolls-Royce Baby

-Rolls-Royce Baby is a 1975 Swiss sexploitation film written and directed by Erwin C. Dietrich.
-Dietrich claimed years later in interviews that Jesus Franco co-directed this film, but no reliable sources include this film in Franco's filmography.
-He merely loaned his leading lady to his producer Dietrich on this one occasion.
+Rolls-Royce Baby is a 1975 Swiss sexploitation film written and directed by Erwin C. Dietrich under the pseudonym Michael Thomas.
+Dietrich claimed years later in interviews that his frequent collaborator Jesus Franco co-directed this film, and “loaned” his leading lady to Dietrich.

 Plot

 Lina Romay stars as Lisa, a nymphomaniac actress and model who travels the countryside in a Rolls-Royce seeking to pick up hitchhikers and truck drivers for sex.
 Her driver Erik acts as her chauffeur on these nocturnal expeditions.
 The film contains graphic nudity, including a scene in which Romay shaves her pubic area in close-up, and participates in oral sex onscreen.